yaypm/davis-server/README.md

 ####5.
 Slack Setup [More...](https://github.com/ruxit/davis-server/blob/master/setup/Slack.md)
 ---

 DAVIS isn't just voice.
 It's an Ecosytem.
 Follow the steps below to integrate DAVIS with your **#SLACK** account.
 We packed alot of cool features into our Slack configuration, but if you don't have an account set the **enabled** field to *false*.
 Once configured use a @davis to bring Dynatrace Platform intelligence to your preferred channel.
+Click [here](https://github.com/ruxit/davis-server/blob/master/setup/Slack.md) for futher instructions.

 **6. Users**